edgetools/vrising-server-manager/README.md

 # Requirements

-Requires **PowerShell 5.1** or greater
+Requires **PowerShell 5.1** or greater (Targeting Windows Server 2019, Windows 10 and Newer)

 Tested with

 - Windows Server 2019
 - Windows 11

-*Note: other platforms may also work that meet the minimum requirements, but have not been tested.*
+Other platforms may also work that meet the minimum requirements, but have not been tested.

 # Installation